 Our suppliers provide a wide range of products and services that are required to maintain and support our business operations.
 As a specialist provider of insurance and reinsurance, our supply chains are not ones that would normally be associated with slavery or human trafficking.
 Our suppliers are partners in our business success, and they are expected to comply with all local laws and regulations.

-We encourage workers and external parties to report their concerns about any malpractice at the earliest possible stage.
-Any reportable concerns can be made directly to the Inigo Whistleblowing contact, Karen Graves (email: [email protected]).
+We encourage colleagues and external parties to report their concerns about any malpractice or misconduct at the earliest possible stage.
+Any reportable concerns can be made directly to the Inigo Whistleblowing contact email address (email: [email protected]).

 On-boarding training is provided to all new joiners and this includes training on our Anti-Bribery and Corruption, Anti-Money Laundering and Whistleblowing policies.
 This training is provided anually to all staff.
 This also includes Conduct Rules training which is required under the FCA’s Senior Managers and Certification Regime.